Tanyboy3333/DataDoc-AI/README.md

 9) Clear/reset: user can clear uploaded file and start over

 ✅ Parsing supports PDFs, docs, text files, images, spreadsheets, presentations

+🖼️ System Overview

+Here’s how the system works end-to-end:

+1. User uploads a document → file saved temporarily

+2. Document parsed by LlamaParse depending on its file type

+3. Parsed text embedded using CohereEmbedding

+4. Embeddings stored in a VectorStoreIndex

+5. User asks a question → query passed to query engine

+6. Groq LLM generates an answer from the indexed embeddings

+7. Streaming response displayed in the chat interface

 🏗️ Installation & Setup